-ConversaSpain is a program based in Spain, which works with public schools in Spain.
+ConversaSpain is a program based in Spain, which works with schools in Spain.
 Created with the aim of providing high-quality experiences for hard-working and creative ESL teachers, ConversaSpain helps students in Spanish public schools with exposure to English from native speakers.
 Meddeas, a Spanish organization renown for cooperating with private schools in Spain, supports ConversaSpain with its expertise and consultancy.

 Teaching English in Spain with this program is a great opportunity to live in Spain, discover a new culture, gain valuable experience, and make a change in life, and influence in others' lives.
 Participants help students gain the skills they need in order to achieve their goals, whilst simultaneously learning about the Spanish culture and way of life.
 For those interested, ConversaSpain offers the option of a Spanish Language and Culture Immersion Week (only available in October) right before the start date.